BIOGRAPHYThomas Hirschhorn was born in 1957 in Bern, Switzerland. He now lives and works in Paris, France.

 He is widely regarded as a leading artist of his generation.
 Best known for his sculptural constructions produced from disposable mass manufactured goods, Hirschhorn gathers together references and imagery culled from popular media alongside the work of radical theorists such as Gilles Deleuze and Georges Bataille.

-In 2013 Dia Art Foundation presented ‘Gramsci Monument', a major public installation by Hirschhorn, located at Forest Houses, a New York City Housing Authority development in the Morrisania neighborhood of the Bronx, New York, USA.
+In 2015 a major new work titled ‘In-Between' opens at South London Gallery, London, England.
+Recent solo projects include ‘Flamme Eternelle' at Palais de Tokyo in Paris, France (2014) and ‘Gramsci Monument', a major public installation presented by Dia Art Foundation and located at Forest Houses, a New York City Housing Authority development in the Morrisania neighbourhood of the Bronx, New York, USA (2013).

 Hirschorn's works are included in prominent collections internationally, including the Musée National d'Art Moderne, Paris; Kunstmuseum Basel, Basel, Switzerland; Pinakothek der Moderne, Munich; Museum of Modern Art, New York; Philidephia Museum of Art, Philidephia; Tate Modern, London, England.